 French Broad Adventures has a long history in the outdoor industry.
 Started as a small, family company called French Broad Rafting in 1981, we are as committed to your safety today as we were then.
 But a lot has changed, and improved, in 40 years – new gear, new hardware and new certifications to name a few.
 There is inherent risk in any outdoor activity, but we believe that the only thing more important than providing your family with an exciting and memorable adventure is mitigating and managing any potential risk.
 Your family’s safety is our number one priority!

-- Our zipline canopy tour has been certified by a third-party Professional Vendor Member (PVM) to assure that it meets or exceeds all Design and Performance standards set forth by the Association for Challenge Course Technologies (ACCT).
+- Our zipline canopy tour was commissioned and is regularly inspected by a third-party ACCT Professional Vendor Member (PVM) to assure that it meets or exceeds all Design and Performance standards set forth by the Association for Challenge Course Technologies (ACCT).

-- In addition to our yearly inspection by a third-party our Course Managers do a pre-use course inspection every single day that we have guests on tour.
+- In addition to our yearly inspection by a third-party we do a pre-use course inspection every single day that we have guests on tour.
 We also do an additional in-depth course inspection every month to monitor all components and hardware.

 - Every piece of customer and guide equipment (i.e. harnesses and helmets) is inspected before and after every single use.
 We also do an additional in-depth gear inspection every other month.

 - All guides must complete an initial 48 hours of training and evaluation before they begin guiding tours.
 Additionally, all zipline guides are required to complete monthly refresher trainings for skills such as emergency braking and rescue techniques.

 - All of our Guides have First Aid and CPR certifications.